denysdovhan/learnyoubash/exercises/loops/problem.en.md

 There are situations when we need to stop a loop before its normal ending or step over an iteration.
 In these cases, we can use the shell built-in `break` and `continue` statements.
 Both of these work with every kind of loop.

 The `break` statement is used to exit the current loop before its ending.
-We have already met with it.

 The `continue` statement steps over one iteration.
 We can use it as such: